rmaronson/rmaronson.github.io/_pages/about.md

 [View my publications on Google Scholar](https://scholar.google.com/citations?user=-HIfxw4AAAAJ&hl=en)

-I am on the **faculty job market** for Fall 2024 -- please reach out!
+I am looking for **research jobs** starting in spring/summer 2025!
+I am currently in Somerville, MA but may be willing to relocate for the right position.
+Please reach out!